npurson/ltgpos/README.md

 ### Build libltgpos from Source

-配置 `tools/pathcfg.sh` and run the follo
+Set the paths in `tools/pathcfg.sh` and run the following:

 ```shell
 bash tools/build.sh